carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/05_SNP_filtering/README.md

 To achieve this, we will use the thinning option implemented in VCFTools to retain only SNPs separated by at least 1,200 bp, which corresponds approximately to the length of a single RAD tag.
 This approach helps prevent genomic regions containing multiple SNPs from being overrepresented in subsequent analyses.

-It is important to note that this procedure uses physical distance as a proxy for linkage and does not directly estimate LD between SNPs.
-While distance-based thinning is generally sufficient for many population genomic analyses, it remains an approximation and may not fully capture the true patterns of linkage within the dataset.

 ```
 #!/bin/bash
 module load VCFtools